Renater/Jitsi-SAML2JWT/README.md

 ### SAML SP and JWT Generator

-You need to file all sections.
+You need to fill all sections.

 ```
 #Shibboleth